 Woody Vondracek’s use of mediums progressed over the years.
 In the early 80s, he began drawing with ink using an illustration board.
 A couple years later, he would be designing his posters using colored acrylics and gouache, an unforgiving opaque watercolor.
 By 1987, he was using Adobe Illustrator which was way more user friendly.
 He told us that without several key people at the time believing and supporting him, he would not have been as successful.
 “Jerry and Jane Goodman, true art patrons, covered all my printing and publication expenses in exchange for getting the 1st print of every new series I created.
 Later, I could not afford to buy a new computer with Adobe Illustrator.
 Jim Matthews, the owner of the Washington Storage, purchased a 15K cutting edge new Mac just for me and then leased it to me for an amount that I could afford”.

-Some of the other people he remembers from that time, “When it came to Barbara, nobody around would have put half of the effort she put into saving the district…Leonard Horowitz was a fun, controversial character that was brave enough to want to colorize the buildings when most of the community was against it…Lynn Bernstein was also one of the early dedicated pioneers at MDPL…Felicia Phillips was the manager at the Cardozo Cafe and a good friend of mine…Lisa Klausner who lived at the Cardozo Hotel was a very talented photographer who subsidized her rent by working as the switchboard operator…Freddy Pacheco was a talented artist who painted fantasy scenes on broken sea shells….and Paul Silverthorne was a good friend too who painted murals at many of the restaurants and hotels…”
+Some of the other people he remembers from that time, “When it came to Barbara, nobody around would have put half of the effort she put into saving the district…Leonard Horowitz was a fun, controversial character that was brave enough to want to colorize the buildings when most of the community was against it…Lynn Bernstein was also one of the early dedicated pioneers at MDPL…Felicia Phillips, the manager at the Cardozo Cafe, made that spot the place to be and was a good friend of mine…Lisa Klausner who lived at the Cardozo Hotel was a very talented photographer who subsidized her rent by working as the switchboard operator…Freddy Pacheco was a talented artist who painted fantasy scenes on broken sea shells….and Paul Silverthorne was a good friend too who painted murals at many of the restaurants and hotels…”

 Around 1984, the opportunity came about for Vondracek to open his own art gallery with a studio upstairs at 1224 Washington Avenue.
 The owners were trying to attract hip businesses to the area and offered that space up without a lease.
 It soon became apparent that his business at “Graphics Moderne” was challenging as it was mainly seasonal.
 In ’86 and ’87, to supplement his income, he worked for Les Feldman, the publisher of Playbill magazine, designing feature covers for his local publication “Miami Beach Magazine”.
 After a few years, Woody discovered some employees were stealing money from him.
 In addition, one of his biggest clients skipped out on paying him close to forty thousand dollars owed to him for work already done.
 Describing it as a “hand to mouth business”, he decided to close up the shop in 1988.
 Now that he was married, he accepted a full-time job as an illustrator for the Miami Herald.
 When he was more financially settled, he bought a spacious Art Deco apartment at 8th and Lenox Avenue.
 Satisfied with getting a steady paycheck, he had a successful career there for the next five years.

-In 1993 after hurricane Andrew struck, Woody Vondracek and his wife made a move to Raleigh, N.C. where he worked as an illustrator for the family run newspaper News and Observer.
+In 1993 after hurricane Andrew struck, Woody Vondracek and his wife moved to Raleigh, N.C. where he worked as an illustrator for the family run newspaper News and Observer.
 Three years later, the owner of the South Beach Avalon Hotel wanted him to design a poster for the new hotel he was opening and flew him back to the beach.
-Once back, Woody realized the South Beach that he fondly remembered was no longer around, having given way to much gentrification.
-Sadly, he felt the old saying, “you can never go back” rang true .
+Once back, Woody realized the South Beach that he fondly remembered no longer existed.
+Having given way to too much gentrification, sadly he felt the old saying “you can never go back” rang true .